anmoljaincma/Used_bike_project_2_internship/data_cleaning.md

-# 🚲 Used Bike Dataset – Data Cleaning Project
+# 🚲 Used Bike Dataset – Data Cleaning

-This project involved cleaning a real-world **used bike dataset** as part of a data analytics internship.
+This project involved cleaning a real-world **used bike dataset** as a part.
 The dataset contained several inconsistencies, mixed formats, and missing values that needed to be addressed before analysis or modeling.

 ---